 - Coats, fur, and leather shoes made from protected animals (authorization from the territorial administration is required)

 - Illegal drugs

 Living & Working in Belgium

-Non-EU nationals and new EU Member State nationals may need a visa and do need a work permit in order to work in Belgium.
+EU and EEA nationals do not need a visa or work permit to enter .
+Non-EU nationals and new EU Member State nationals may need a visa and do need a work permit in order to work.

 Visit government websites for more info :

 The territory is divided into three Regions, two of which, Flanders and Wallonia, are in turn subdivided into provinces; the third Region, Brussels, is neither a province nor a part of a province.
-Belgium’s strongly globalized economy and its transport infrastructure are integrated with the rest of Europe.
+Strongly globalised economy and its transport infrastructure are integrated with the rest of Europe.
 Its location at the heart of a highly industrialized region helped make it the world’s 15th largest trading nation in 2007.

 If you are moving to Brussels or Antwerp Central Moves will advise that the removal lorry will experience time delays on the delivery of their personal effects, which may cause problems with any parking permits or timed restrictions.